dolph/CognitiveIoT/README.md

 Another option would be to run the dashboard on your edge devices themselves, and check per-device.
 This is probably less than optimal though.

-**Note:** This journey was originally part of a larger tutorial which can be found [HERE](https://developer.ibm.com/code/patterns/detect-voltage-anomalies-in-household-iot-devices/).
+**Note:** This pattern was originally part of a larger tutorial which can be found [HERE](https://developer.ibm.com/code/patterns/detect-voltage-anomalies-in-household-iot-devices/).

 ## <h2>Learn more</h2>
 <ul>